juliankrispel/react-rocket/site/content/post/on-writing-specs.md

 ---
-title: If you don't want your project to fail, write specifications
+title: How good project documentation can help your
 date: 2017-05-15T10:45:00.000Z
 description: Specifications have a place, even in an agile environment.
 Without them, there's a high chance of miscommunication between your product and engineering team.
 ---